Tenerife itinerary: How many days you need to visit Tenerife

 Relax on the beach and enjoy the Tenerife sun

-We would recommend to explore more than one beach if you are staying in Tenerife South, since it is easy to travel between them, either by bus or you can even walk.
+We would recommend exploring more than one beach if you are staying in Tenerife South, since it is easy to travel between them, either by bus or you can even walk.

 Playa del Duque is lovely (pictured at the start if the article), Playa Puerto Colon is great for families with kids but the one we love the most in the south is by far Playa Las Vistas in Los Cristianos.